Sweet Tooth (Twisted Metal): Twisted Metal: Black and Twisted Metal: Lost

 In Twisted Metal: Lost, it is said in the bio of Yellow Jacket that his brother and Charlie were attempting to kill Needles, then themselves, to "end the bloodline of generations of murderers and psychopaths."
+An alternate form of Sweet Tooth's truck is unlockable: a more powerful version painted gold called "Gold Tooth".

 Twisted Metal: Small Brawl

 Sweet Tooth returns as a car in the child-themed spin-off game Twisted Metal: Small Brawl, based on RC cars instead of real ones.
 In this game, Sweet Tooth is the youngest and most mischievous kid in the contest, and enters looking for some ice cream.
 His ending shows that Calypso offers him an ice cream from his familiar Ice Cream truck, but Sweet Tooth instead steals the truck to terrorize Calypso.

 Twisted Metal: Head-On

 In Twisted Metal: Head-On, it is revealed that he is the split personality of Marcus Kane, the driver of Roadkill.
 As with Twisted Metal 4, his goal in this tournament is to take over Twisted Metal itself—in his ending, he claims that he has participated in (and won) many previous tournaments, but now he wants a change.
-In this tournament, if Marcus gives into his persona, the two become the driver of Dark Tooth and Tower Tooth, the game's last two bosses.
+In this tournament, if Marcus gives into his persona, the two become the driver of "Dark Tooth" and "Tower Tooth", the game's two final bosses.
 In this game, he is voiced by Fred Tatasciore.